Letter from the Doctor

 Health professionals typically recommend that when introducing new foods - one single food at a time over the course of a few days is best.

-As an Allergist, when sitting down with someone who may have had a food allergy reaction, it’s much easier to pinpoint a triggering food when the meal is less of a mix of things.
+As an allergist, when consulting with someone who may have had a food allergy reaction, it’s much easier to pinpoint a triggering food when the meal is less of a mix of things.

 Do we know how much will help my infant?

 Medical professionals are confident only when it comes to peanut protein.
-At little as 2 grams per week to as much as 6 grams of peanut protein can help prevent a peanut allergy from developing (link to studies).
+As little as 2 grams per week to as much as 6 grams of peanut protein per week can help prevent a peanut allergy from developing.

 I received my medical degree in 2006 from SUNY Downstate, New York and continued medical training for residency, research fellowship and clinical fellowship in Allergy & Immunology.
-I am a husband and father of three incredible kids.
-I live in New York and enjoy reading and the outdoors.
 I went into the field of allergy because I am an allergy sufferer as well and relating to my patients makes my work that much easier and rewarding.
 Through my experience, I developed not only a love of treating allergies but a passion for prevention.

 Dr. David Erstein